Quickstart

 Install Garden

-Deploy an example project it to a local Kubernetes cluster
+Build an example project and (optionally) deploy it to a local Kubernetes cluster

-If you don't have Kubernetes installed, you can check out our guide on or simply skip that step.
+If you don't have Kubernetes installed, you can check out our guide on or simply skip the deploy step below and instead go to step 4b.

 Install the Garden CLI for your platform: